-The intention of the funds is the capitalization, innovation and development of Portugal and the investments are established under Portuguese law.
-Therefore funds need to have a maturity at the time of investment of at least five years and at least 60% of the value of the investments has to be made in commercial companies headquartered in Portugal.
-The investments funds are managed by so-called investment fund management companies and are regulated by the Portuguese Capital Markets Board – CMVM.
-The funds are also managed, audited, and valued by independent and licensed companies providing additional security and transparency to the investor.
+The intention of the Golden Visa funds is the capitalization, innovation, and development of Portugal and the investments are established under Portuguese law.
+Because of this, funds need to have a maturity at the time of investment of at least five years and at least 60% of the value of the investments has to be made in commercial companies headquartered in Portugal.
+The fund also cannot cover assets in the real estate market.
+The investment in Golden Visa funds is managed by so-called investment fund management companies and are regulated by the Portuguese Capital Markets Board – CMVM, plus audited, and valued by independent and licensed companies providing additional security and transparency to the investor.

-All funds are regulated by the Portuguese authorities (The Portuguese Securities Market Commission – CMVM, Bank of Portugal, the external Fund Manager, and the Tax Authorities).
-Regulated funds must ensure transparency, risk mitigation and control, as well as regularly fully audited accounts.
+All funds are regulated by the Portuguese authorities (CMVM, the Bank of Portugal, the external Fund Manager, and the Tax Authorities).
+Regulated funds must ensure transparency, risk mitigation, and control, as well as regularly fully audited accounts.
 Some funds are backed by the Portuguese government through subsidies or financed by the IFD (Instituição Financeira de Desenvolvimento).

 There is no legislation regarding the different investment risk profiles.
 However, the most common designations are: